sahas7654/Decentralised-Twitter-1/README.md

+# Decentralised Twitter

-This is a DECENTRALISED TWITTER.
+This is a an dApp using embark by status in ethereum blockchain.